CamDavidsonPilon/SMS_Terminal/README.md

-Easy.
-Thirdly, edit smsReceiver.py to include a *root word* and *password*.
-The root word is the word that your phone will recognize is meant for it, eg: "root" in my examples above.
-Password is used for more sensitive commands like retrieving location or unread messages.

 Finally, create a Tasker profile to run whenever a text is received.
 The task should be to run the script smsReceiver.py (which should be in the same folder as SMSTerminal.py).